| | |

 • Fill the jars with the olive oil and canola oil mixture leaving a 1/4 inch at the top.

-• Tap lightly each jar to make sure that all bottles are removed
+17. Tap lightly on each jar to make sure that all the air bubbles are removed.

-• Remove the jars from the water bath with Ball Sure Grip Jar Lifter and cover with a towel on a protective hot pad
+20. Remove the jars from the water bath with the Ball Sure Grip Jar Lifter and cover them with a towel on a protective hot pad.

 Canning Italian Hot Peppers in mason jars on table with a colander with garlic bulbs